 The references above to protective gear does not cover protective equipment for Covid-19.
 This survey was concluded before Covid-19 became an issue in Guatemala.
 However, it was possible to ask some follow up questions of workers and worker representatives via phone interviews about how employers at unionized and non-unionized workplaces were addressing the issue of worker safety.
 Once again, the union difference became apparent.
 Since bananas are a food, banana production is considered an essential service, and all workplaces - union and non-union - are operating at the time of this writing.
-All workers, union and non-
+All workers, union and nonunion report physical distancing inside the paccking plant and access to protective masks and hand sanitizer.
+In the unionized facilities in the north, Del Monte and Chiquita spread workers out into shifts to lessen the number of people in packing at one time and they installed plastic barriers between workers who have to work in close proximity to each other at the wash basins.